Serverless Computing for Dummies

 Many people immediately think of Functions as a Service (FaaS) when they think of serverless computing.
 It’s the most widely used implementation of this type of architecture, and it’s popular for several practical reasons.

 With FaaS, you upload your code to your cloud provider, and they run it for you.
-Depending on how you configure your function, they’ll scale it based on how many clients request it simultaneously, and you pay based on how many times your function runs.
+Depending on how you configure your function, they’ll scale it based on how many clients request it simultaneously, and you pay based on how many times your code runs.